Sign Up For Special Offers & Exclusive Content

 Can You Sweat Out A Cold?

-Studies have shown evidence of immune suppression in athletes who frequently push themselves to their training limits.
-It’s also not uncommon for those on extreme weight-loss programmes, parenting babies, or working unreasonable hours to become unwell easily.
+Studies have shown evidence of immune suppression in people under stressful conditions.
+It’s not uncommon for those on extreme weight-loss programmes, athletes who frequently push their physical limits, overwhelmed parents, or overwhelmed working professionals to become unwell easily.

 Subscribe For New Post Updates

-Receive new posts, special offers, discounted event tickets, plus exclusive content that I only send out via email.
-Don't miss out!
+Receive new posts, special offers, discounts, plus exclusive content that we only send out via email.